dupunkto/mesh/README.md

 ## Topology

-Every node runs an idential Mesh instance, which polls its peers on a fixed interval.
+Every node runs an identical Mesh instance, which polls its peers on a fixed interval.
 There is no central coordinator or shared state, each node builds its own view of the cluster.
 An aggregator collects states, computes consensus, and renders them into an uptime graph.

 The implemented aggregator running at [mesh.dupunkto.org](https://mesh.dupunkto.org) is static HTML served by GitHub Pages, that uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to pull states from all nodes in the cluster.

 > This means the status page is dependent on the network condition of the user, but it also prevents a single server, and thus a single point of failure.

 ## Endpoints

+- `GET /`: redirects to the `AGGREGATOR_URL`.

 - `GET /ping`: liveness probe, returns: